Berlin Guided City Break

 First explorations in Berlin

-Depending on flight times, on arrival, we enjoy an orientation tour by foot and S-Bahn to see some of the city’s iconic sights, including the President’s Palace, the Victory Column, the Tiergarten, the Reichstag and the Brandenburg Gate.
+Depending on flight times, on arrival, we enjoy an orientation tour by foot and S-Bahn to see some of the city’s iconic sights, including the President’s Palace, the Victory Column, the Tiergarten and the Brandenburg Gate.
 The Victory Column (Siegessäule) is a huge imposing column built to celebrate Prussia’s military victories.
 The Tiergarten was originally a hunting ground for the Prussian Electors and now is a quiet public area of woodland and lakes.

 Monuments and Memorials